jeremyd/cookbook-snmp/README.md

     the minimum threshold in the form of { :max1 => '12', :max5 => '14', :max15 => '14'}.
     Default is an empty array.

+* snmp[:extend_scripts]
+  - An array that specifies extension scripts to the SMP daemon.
+If set, the template will place these name => value pairs in the "Extend" section of the snmpd.conf file.
+    The array must be in the format of { 'foo' => '/path/to/foo -arg', 'bar' => '/path/to/bar' }

 * snmp['snmpd']['mibdirs']
   - MIB directories.  "/usr/share/snmp/mibs" is the default